Our adoption process is as follows:

 How should I introduce my newly adopted rescue dog to my home?

 Show them where their bed, water, crate and food dish is.
-Talk to them gently and offer treats galore week one.
-PRAISE, PRAISE, PRAISE every time they go potty outside, sit, stop jumping or follow any direction.
-Doggy "school" begins day one (well, maybe day two or three) but the point is, you are their teacher and they look to you for guidance.
-If you don't feel equipped to handled a certain situation with your new pal, drop us a line or an email/text.
+Speak gently and offer treats galore week one.
+PRAISE every time they go potty outside, sit, stop jumping or follow any direction.
+Doggy "school" begins day one.
+You are their teacher and they look to you for guidance.
+If you don't feel equipped to handled a certain situation with your new pal, drop us a line.
 We will send you our approved list of trainers who will work with the dog in your home to help you find a solution to the issue at hand!
 Training should never be a chore and should always be positive, short, and fun!

 Can I "try out" a rescue dog from your organization on for size?